Impact Report

 This story sheds light on many children’s experiences in the North Lawndale Reads program at Kellman this past school year.
 When teachers are given coaching and resources that support the creation of inclusive, respectful, and affirming classrooms, it promotes positive self-identity so that children feel comfortable sharing their whole selves, including their cultures, languages, gifts, talents, and oral traditions.
 This creates an environment where children can thrive and it yields powerful results.

 In the 2021-2022 school year, CLI Interventionists coached teachers on classroom culture and environment, helping them physically arrange their classroom and libraries to create positive learning environments.
-Interventionists coached teachers how to analyze assessment data to improve instruction, and those improvements led to exercises and activities like the one that helped that little girl.
+Interventionists coached teachers how to analyze assessment data to improve instruction, and those improvements led to exercises and activities like the one that helped

 By the end of the school year the number of children reading below grade level at Kellman declined by nearly half, and the number of children reading at a first grade level more than doubled.
 This is what is possible when you coach teachers to deliver early literacy instruction in a way where every child is seen and celebrated.